mel-project/melnode/commands/themelio-client/src/README.md

 ## Interactive command mode

-The interactive, or shell, mode allows users to open up a shell and sub-shell to do basic operations such as store wallets and send transactions.
+The interactive mode allows users to open up a shell and sub-shell to do basic operations such as store wallets and send transactions.

-### Start shell mode
+### Start interactive shell mode
 > cargo run -- --host "94.237.109.44:11814" interactive

 ### Open sub-shell for a specific wallet